kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Value add to Kubernetes

-  By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume comsumption, whereas previously any request for storage was always fullfilled with a formatted fileystem, even when the underlying storage was block.
+  By extending the API for volumes to specifically request a raw block device, we provide an explicit method for volume consumption, whereas previously any request for storage was always fulfilled with a formatted fileystem, even when the underlying storage was block.
 In addition, the ability to use a raw block device without a filesystem will allow Kubernetes better support of high performance applications that can utilize raw block devices directly for their storage.
   Block volumes are critical to applications like databases (MongoDB, Cassandra) that require consistent I/O performance